 - About Us

 It’s time to get your financial house in order, and we have some ideas to get you there even faster―and even easier than you thought it would be.
 Take a peek at our financial to-do list and see what’s left to tackle on your end.

 For the next 30 days, record everything you spend.
 You’ll become more aware of where your money is going.
-You can track with a simple note pad, in a spreadsheet or with an app from your smartphone.
+You can keep track in a simple note pad, spreadsheet or with an app from your phone.

 Break down your spending by category and allot amounts for all your expenses and savings.
 It will help keep you focused on your money management.

 List all of your assets (home, vehicles, investments, etc.) and subtract your debts (credit cards, lines of credit, loans, etc.) to calculate your net worth.

 Look for ways to reduce and eliminate some expenses.
 Tracking your spending will help!